Marlon666/EC504-video-encoder/proto-mpeg/README.md

 # proto-mpeg encoder and decoder

 ## Dependencies
 Our code was written with Python 3.5.
+Minimum compatible version is Python 3.2.
 We have utilized free Python libraries to implement our encoder and decoder prototype.
 The complete list may be found below.
 Each item links to the installation instructions.

 - [numpy](www.numpy.com): for array manipulation
 - [matplotlib](http://matplotlib.org/users/installing.html): for image viewing